simplepie/.github.bak/CONTRIBUTING.md

 It is highly recommended that you become familiar with using SimplePie in your own projects before contributing directly to the code itself.
 We put together handy Getting Started guides with step-by-step instructions to get you up and running.

+## Proposing New Features

+New features or directions for SimplePie can come from anyone with a good idea.
+Open discussion and iteration over the ideas in a public forum is essential to reaching the best possible solutions.

+Things that are broader changes which impact a larger set of projects or the community at-large should be proposed as a _SimplePie Enhancement Proposal_ (SPEP).
+Information about proposing a new SPEP RFC can be found at [`simplepie/rfc`](https://github.com/simplepie/rfc).

 ## Contributing Code

 SimplePie's website exists primarily to welcome contributions from the community.
 In the simplest cases, one-off patches are welcome from everyone.
 However, regular contributors are expected to adopt processes that help create a culture of quality within the project.